svs8907/myprojfinal/README.md

-This is disease predictor prototype with help of symptoms using nural network algortiham
+This is disease predictor prototype with help of symptoms using neural network algortihm